 You can also write custom CSS to change your slides further.
 Quarto uses a type of CSS called Sass that lets us include variables in the CSS.
 These variables resemble those from the xaringanthemer package, which allowed us to set values for header formatting using header_h2_font_size and header_color.

-Go to FileNew FileNew Text FileCreate a Sass file called theme.scss and add two sections, which must be in place, to it as follows:
+Go to FileNew FileNew Text File, create a Sass file called theme.scss, and add the following two mandatory sections to it as follows:

 /*-- scss:defaults --*/